 Kaieteur National Park

 Kaieteur National Park is located in the southern Pakaraima Mountains in the Potaro-Siparuni Region of Guyana.
 This is considered the highlands of Guyana.
 The park covers a broad range of habitat types and is home to many species unique to the region.

 The National Park is the oldest and most iconic protected area of Guyana.
 It was established in 1929, has an area of 62,680 ha (154,885 acres) and is especially renowned for the Kaieteur Falls, one of the most powerful waterfalls in the world.

-The park's boundaries and purpose are defined in the Kaieteur National Park Act and was created to preserve the natural scenery (including Kaieteur Falls) and its fauna and flora.
+The National Park's boundaries and purpose are defined in the Kaieteur National Park Act and were created to preserve the natural scenery (including Kaieteur Falls) and its fauna and flora.

 The park can be accessed either by overland trek or via air from a variety of providers on scheduled or chartered flights.